 It definitely is important!
 Just like in any other job, in tattooing using professional equipment also affects the quality of your work.
 When I first started tattooing I was using relatively non-professional machines and I was not happy with the results of my work.
 That caused me to question myself about my talent and I couldn’t seem to improve.

 After I discovered Cheyenne equipment I understand that professional tools make a huge difference.
 I was able to reflect what is in my mind on skin and regained my self-confidence.
 Good ink, good machines, good needles, when they all combine you can reach the result you want.

 Which Cheyenne equipment (machine and needle configurations) are you mainly using for your tattoo style?

-The color in your tattoos is so vivid and bright.
+The colour in your tattoos is so vivid and bright.
 Are there any technical tips you would like to share with us?

-I achieve the result that I want by choosing and applying the right color at the right time without exhausting the skin.
-Of course, skin type is also very important to reach the results you want.
+I achieve the result that I want by choosing and applying the right colour at the right time without exhausting the skin.
+Of course skin type is also very important to reach the results you want.

 What advice would you give to new beginner tattoo artists?

 To all new tattoo artists or those who would like to start out in this line of art, I certainly recommend them to choose the right quality equipment.
 Speaking from experience, unprofessional equipment has a negative impact on your work.
 It affects the quality of your work and makes you question your talent.
 So I would say professional equipment is a must.